Repository configuration

 S3 data store

-This can be helpful for Docker-like deployments.
-In this type of deployment, it’s common to move as much of the content and configuration out of your file system as possible (by default the datastore stores the binaries on the FS).
-Performance when handling big files should not be affected by using S3.
+S3 data store can be helpful for Docker-like deployments.
+In this type of deployment, it’s common to move as much of the content and configuration out of your file system as possible (by default the datastore stores the binaries on the file server).
+Performance when handling big files shouldn’t be affected by using S3.

 The S3 data store requires the Amazon WebServices Extension from Jackrabbit.